 An investor has several ways to value a company, but two of the most popular ones are Market Value Added (MVA) and Economic Value Added (EVA).
 MVA is the difference between the market value of a company and the capital provided in the business by the investors.
 On the other hand, EVA is the economic profit of a firm or the value that a firm creates through its operations for its shareholders.
 Both these measures have their own importance, and it is very important for investors to know and understand them.
 Thus, it is crucial that investors know the differences between MVA vs EVA.

 MVA vs EVA – Meaning

 As said above, we get MVA after subtracting the market value of a firm from the capital that investors contribute.
 Obviously, if the residual value is more than the capital contributed, that means the company has added value or created wealth.
-However, in case this value comes out to be negative then it indicates that the company has eroded the investment value of the shareholders.
+However, if this value comes out to be negative, it indicates that the company has eroded the investment value of the shareholders.
 And the market value of the company has come down.

 - Here V is the market value of the firm.
 This includes the market value of both equity and debt.

 - And K is the amount of capital investors have given to the firm.